firebolt-db/firepower/README.md

-# FireNEWT: Nexus for Efficient Workload Testing
+# FirePower
-Welcome to FireNEWT (Nexus for Efficient Workload Testing), a comprehensive repository of queries and tests inspired by real-world data application production workloads.
+Welcome to FirePower, a comprehensive repository of queries and tests inspired by real-world data application production workloads.
 While industry-standard benchmarks like TPC-H have traditionally been used to gauge database performance, they often fall short in capturing the intricate complexities and unique demands found in actual production environments.
-To bridge this gap, we developed FireNEWT—a benchmark designed to offer a more accurate and representative measure of the challenges faced in modern data environments.
+To bridge this gap, we developed FirePower—a benchmark designed to offer a more accurate and representative measure of the challenges faced in modern data environments.

 This repository serves as a valuable toolkit for developers, database administrators, and researchers, providing the means to evaluate and enhance system performance under realistic operational loads.
-By focusing on real-world patterns, FireNEWT offers a practical approach to workload testing, ensuring that database systems are tested against the kinds of demands they will encounter in production.
+By focusing on real-world patterns, FirePower offers a practical approach to workload testing, ensuring that database systems are tested against the kinds of demands they will encounter in production.

 ## About This Repository
 This repository contains a collection of benchmarks designed to simulate production workload patterns.
 These benchmarks are useful for evaluating the performance of database systems.